incite-literacy/incite-literacy.github.io/src-ls/faq.md

 # FAQ Section
 <!-- toc -->
-### What is Incite Literacy?
+### What is Incite Literacy? 🤔

-A hands-on learning platform where **language, technology, and operations** meet AI.
-No grades, no lectures—just **real-world projects** that prepare you for the future.
+Incite Literacy is an online learning platform built for people who want to do more than just pass a class.
+It’s where **language 🗣️, technology 💻, and operations ⚙️** come together through hands-on projects powered by AI 🤖.

+There are no grades ❌, no lectures 💤—just real work that builds real skills so you can create, pivot, or level up with purpose.

+If you're ready to take learning into your own hands, you're in the right place.

 ---
 ## Who *Will* Thrive at Incite Literacy 🔥